-2.2.1.1 Connecting Objects Together
+3.2.1.1 Connecting Objects Together

-Each connection object (ie. links, stairs, ramps, escalators and paths) has a goal line at either end.
+Each connection object (ie. link, stair, ramp, escalator or path) has a goal line at either end.
 Portals have a single goal line.
 It is the goal line which connects an object to the underlying floor.
 Arrows on either side of the goal line indicate the possible directions of travel over the connection.
 Goal lines must be above the floor but not higher than 0.4m, with both ends at least 0.2m from the edge of the floor.
-The "balls" and "boxes" a the ends of the goal lines are positioned with respect to these offset requirements and may be used as guides when positioning connection object edges.
+The "balls" and "boxes" at the ends of the goal lines are positioned with respect to these offset requirements and may be used as guides when positioning connection object edges.